huanglab111/sprint-seq/README.md

 ## Image Processing

-We have provided an example data, which path is `./Example_Data`.

 Step 1: Edit the directory in python file `scan_fstack.py` as the directory you wish.
 Run the code:

 ```shell
 python scan_fstack.py
 ```

+We have provided a preprocessed example data for Step 2 and pipeline after, which path is `./Example_Data`.
+You should create a folder `output_root/whatever_name_processed/focal_stacked/` and put all example data in it.

 Step 2: Edit the directory in python file `image_process_after_stack.py` the same as the directory before.
 Run the code: